-Kelly D. Rosenberger, DNP, APRN, CNM, WHNP-BC, FAANP
+Kelly D. Rosenberger, DNP, APRN-FPA, CNM, WHNP-BC, FAANP

 Department of Human Development Nursing Science

 Dr. Rosenberger has years of research experience, clinical expertise, and demonstrated leadership as the PI successfully implementing two HRSA Nursing Diversity training grants—Nursing Workforce Diversity (NWD) 1D19HP42044-01-00 (2021-2025, $2.22 million) and Nursing Workforce Eldercare Enhancement (NWED-E2) 1D19HP42698-01-00 (2021-2022, $362,335.00 one year).
 She has designed and implemented nursing training activities for diverse nursing students using evidence-based strategies to address the needs of underserved populations in rural and medically underserved communities.
 This includes didactic and experiential curriculum development and reducing financial barriers of diverse nursing students by providing scholarships and telehealth certification training to all students.
 As PI of the Telligen Community Initiative successfully funded in 2017 for $50,000, Dr. Rosenberger initiated and implemented expansion of the rural nursing concentration beyond the Rockford Campus to the five other CON campuses statewide.
 As a leader in rural health, she cultivates relationships with many rural community partners and her collaborative work is ongoing to enhance nurse practitioner practice readiness for rural and underserved communities.
 In 2022, Dr. Rosenberger was awarded a new HRSA Grant as PI (UK1HP46065) entitled “Enhancing Nursing Education and Retention by Initiation of Care Delivered by Mobile Health Clinics (ENRICH)” in the amount of $3,096,747.